MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api.md

 **- requestBodyRequired:** - the request body must be provided

-**- resourceDoesNotExist:** - the targeted property does not exist
+**- resourceDoesNotExist:** - the targeted property doesn't exist

    - target: {ringName} - a ring with the provided name was not found

 **- resourceExists:** - an environment with the same name already exists

-**- environmentNameNotValid:** - the environment name cannot be a reserved value, must be less than 30 characters, must start with an alpha character and consist only of alpha, numberical, underscore (_), or dash (-) characters
+**- environmentNameNotValid:** - the environment name can't be a reserved value, must be less than 30 characters, must start with an alpha character and consist only of alpha, numberical, underscore (_), or dash (-) characters

-**- cannotCreateNamedEnvironment:** - environments with names other than 'Production' or 'Sandbox' are not supported on the targeted version.
+**- cannotCreateNamedEnvironment:** - environments with names other than 'Production' or 'Sandbox' aren't supported on the targeted version.

-**- tenantAlreadyProvisioning:** - cannot create a new environment because another environment is currently in the process of being created.
+**- tenantAlreadyProvisioning:** - can't create a new environment because another environment is currently in the process of being created.

-**- applicationFamilyNotAccessible:** - the calling tenant does not have access to the targeted application family and country code
+**- applicationFamilyNotAccessible:** - the calling tenant doesn't have access to the targeted application family and country code

 **- environmentReservationFailed:** - another environment within the same application family already has this name